hungg261/MarisaOJ-grabber/README.md

 [Libraries used](requirements.txt)

-**Note:** This could stop working with newer versions of vnoj anytime.
+**Note:** This could stop working with newer versions of marisaoj anytime.
 Last checked: 8th Dec, 2025